Are you empathic and struggling to heal from narcissistic abuse? In this blog, we share tips on how to heal the wounds caused by a narcissist.

 Gaslighting from the narcissist may result in you losing a sense of what is real and what is not.
 Consequently, you might feel like you are going crazy, which is exactly what the narcissist wanted all along.

-These thought patterns might be deeply implemented within you by the time you leave the destructive relationship and you may not even be aware of them.
+These thought patterns might be deeply implemented within you by the time you leave the destructive relationship.
+You may not even be aware of them.

 While this might sound scary and incredibly demotivating, know that there are ways to heal from narcissistic abuse.
 Below, I am sharing some proven methods with you to heal your wounds from narcissistic abuse.